 What are the eligibility requirements for Dual Enrollment?

-- Students entering their junior and senior year and 16 years old by the start of school, must have approval from their high school guidance counselor and parents, and be on track for graduation.
+- Students entering their junior and senior year, must have approval from their high school guidance counselor and parents, and be on track for graduation.

 - Good attendance and discipline records, 2.0 or higher unweighted GPA and room in their schedule for 3 consecutive periods are also required.